Questions?

 What is unique about the Sachs Center?

 We are specialists in the testing and treatment of neurodiverse challenges.
 Specifically, ADHD and Autism.
 Since this is all we treat, we understand the nuances that other doctors may miss or misunderstand.
-As well, we provide a holistic approach to treatment, not seeing you or your loved one just as a label or diagnosis, but as an individual with unique strengths and weaknesses.
+We also provide a holistic approach to treatment, not seeing you or your loved one just as a label or diagnosis, but as an individual with unique strengths and weaknesses.

 Do you have child psychologists?